koffie/mdsage/docs/source/index.rst

 Welcome to the mdsage's documentation!
 =======================================================================================

-mdsage is a package that contains all reusable SageMath functions I've written.
-See: www.sagemath.org..
+mdsage is a package that contains all reusable `SageMath <http://www.sagemath.org>`_ functions I've written.

 Installation
 ============